We give Halo Cat food a rating of 4.1 out of 5 stars.

-Which Types of Pets is Halo Best Suited For?
+Which Types of Cats is Halo Best Suited For?

 Halo offers a wide range of cat foods.
 This includes a varied selection of both dry and wet foods.
 They also have various recipes that cater to senior cats, kittens, and those with sensitive stomachs.
 The company produces grain-free and some grain-inclusive menus, but even those that do include grain do not incorporate corn, wheat, or wheat gluten, which means that they should be suitable for cats with some food intolerance.

 With such a wide range of recipes and foods on offer, there are Halo foods that are appropriate for all cats.

 Which Types of Pets Might Do Better with a Different Brand?

 It is worth noting that many of the recipes do include garlic or garlic powder.
 This is a controversial ingredient, and if you do not want to feed your cat this ingredient, ensure that you choose one of the foods that does not include it.

 Halo has a wide range of recipes to choose from.
 We have taken a look at some of the most common and controversial and found the following: